 2. Ask the user to sign a privacy waiver

 3. Do not use Conversational AI for private matters

 I know.
 None of these really solve the problem.
 So here’s another suggestion: Use CoCo!

-A bot that is constructed with Conversational Components eliminates the risk from almost the entire supply chain listed above: Only “A” (the deployer) and “B” (the digital agency) are exposed to the entire dialog.
+A bot that is constructed with Conversational Components eliminates the risk from almost the entire supply chain listed above.
+Only “A” (the deployer) and “B” (the digital agency) are exposed to the entire dialog.
 All the other functions in the list only receive isolated bits and pieces of the entire dialog, without context and references.
-Since each component that takes part only handles its own limited function, without needing the rest of the user’s parameters, no component in itself poses a privacy risk.
+Each component that takes part only handles its own limited function, without needing the rest of the user’s parameters.
+Therefore, no component in itself poses a privacy risk.
 The entire conversation which includes personal data is ONLY in the hands of the deployer.
 So the namer component ONLY knows names, the address component only knows addresses (no names), etc.

-The fact that Chatbots built with components are much safer (from a GDPR standpoint) than bots built in one place, is only a side-effect of CoCo’s unique architecture.
+Chatbots built with components are much safer (from a GDPR standpoint) than bots built in one place.
+And this is only a side-effect of CoCo’s unique architecture.
 It not only allows for collaboration and reuse of codes between alien platforms, as well as extensive testing of new components submitted by vendors.
 It is also strictly on a need to know basis!